moneytoo/Fixer/README.md

 ## Setup

 1. Run following command on your computer with Android device connected.
-This one time setup requires enabled Developer mode & USB debugging. <br> ``adb shell pm grant com.brouken.fixer android.permission.WRITE_SECURE_SETTINGS``
+This one time setup requires enabled Developer mode & USB debugging. <br> ``adb shell pm grant com.brouken.fixer android.permission.WRITE_SECURE_SETTINGS`` <br> ``adb shell pm grant com.brouken.fixer android.permission.SET_VOLUME_KEY_LONG_PRESS_LISTENER``

 2. Enable Accessibility

 WARNING: There are no checks for required permissions or runtime applying of changes so some features may require restart of a service or a device.